EnsemblGSOC/IntronOrNot/README.md

 Relevant Notebook: [20a](20a_external_benchmarking.ipynb), [20b](20b_external_benchmarking_gencode.ipynb)

+We tested the tree mode of ION and compared it with the two filters provided by the annotators, and also compared it to [SPLAM](https://doi.org/10.1101/2023.07.27.550754) (Chao et al., 2023).

 ## <a name="cross-val"></a>10-Fold Stratified Cross Validation
 Standard Deviation (SD) of the folds are presented as the value after ±, only the first s.f. are shown in SD.